Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Conclusions

-\addvspace{10pt} This work proposes KA-CRNNs, a novel machine learning tool for automatic kinetic inference of reaction models subject to external factors.
-KA-CRNN's combination of a heavily physics-enforced CRNN backbone with data-driven yet highly interpretable KAN activations enables accurate inference of kinetic rates with unknown dependencies on external parameters.
+This work proposes KA-CRNNs, a novel machine learning tool for automatic kinetic inference of reaction models subject to external factors.
+KA-CRNN's combination of an {Arrhenius-encoded CRNN backbone for temperature sensitivity with data-driven yet interpretable KAN pressure activations} enables accurate inference of kinetic rates with unknown dependencies on external parameters, like the system pressure or individual collider concentrations.
 Once trained, the KA-CRNN is fully visualizable and interpretable, enabling the elucidation and symbolic expression of external parameter effects.

-A proof-of-concept applies KA-CRNNs to a pressure-sensitive third-body reaction, an impossible task for a standard CRNN.
-The KA-CRNN learns fully interpretable functions for the activation energy, frequency factor, and non-exponential temperature factor.
-These enable it to reconstruct the training data in addition to significantly generalized testing sets, and outperform black-box MLPs and PLOG interpolants in model accuracy.
+{An initial study moved beyond traditional CRNN capabilities by learning a pressure-sensitive third-body reaction.
+The learned Arrhenius parameters converged well to the underlying Troe high-pressure limit, suggesting true extraction of meaningful underlying physics.
+Comparison against a PLOG interpolant demonstrated its improved accuracy thanks to its elimination of the loglinear assumption.
+A deeper dive into mixture rules next showed the KA-CRNN inferring collider-specific models from confounding bath gas blends and randomized temperatures, with an unseen testing case demonstrating little to no overfitting.
+Overall trends in collider concentrations were properly extracted even when given the ``wrong'' form of the Arrhenius model, demonstrating convergence even in cases with little to no prior knowledge.
+Finally, the robustness of the algorithm was demonstrated via consistent convergence across a series of training expeirments: KA-CRNNs with randomized initializations were trained on noise-augmented data generated from an SRI-parameterized reaction with an inverted pressure sensitivity.}

 The KA-CRNN framework shows promise in combustion applications thanks to its capability to accurately, efficiently, and interpretably learn pressure-sensitive kinetics.
-However, it is not limited to combustion systems or pressure-sensitive systems, and is generally applicable to arbitrary kinetic modeling problems where the effects of external forcings on kinetic rates are studied, especially when current models do not exist or contain unknown parameters.
-In such applications, the visualizable and symbolically meaningful activations show significant promise for physical model development.
+It is also promising in arbitrary kinetic modeling problems where the effects of other external forcings on kinetic rates are studied, especially when current models do not exist or contain unknown parameters.
+In all applications, the visualizable activations {with interpretable trends in pressure} show significant promise for physical model development.